pingcap/docs/partitioned-table.md

 > **Warning:**
 >
-> This feature is introduced in v5.0.0-rc.
-It is currently an experimental feature, and it is not recommended that you use it in the production environment.
+> List partitioning is an experimental feature introduced in v5.0.0-rc.
+It is not recommended that you use it in the production environment.

-Before creating the List partitioned table, you need to set the value of the session variable `tidb_enable_table_partition` to `nightly`.
+Before creating a List partitioned table, you need to set the value of the session variable `tidb_enable_table_partition` to `nightly`.

 {{< copyable "sql" >}}